micro-os-plus/web-jekyll/pages/cmsis-plus/overview.md

 CMSIS++ is a portable, vendor-independent hardware abstraction layer intended for embedded applications, but designed with special consideration for the industry standard ARM Cortex-M processor series.

-The original ARM Keil name stands for **Cortex Microcontroller Software Interface Standard**, and the CMSIS++ design inherits the good things from ARM CMSIS but goes one step further into the world of C++; it is not a C++ wrapper on top of ARM CMSIS, but a completely new design in C++, with the C API a wrapper on top of the native C++ API.
+The original ARM Keil name stands for **Cortex Microcontroller Software Interface Standard**, and the CMSIS++ design inherits the good things from ARM CMSIS but goes one step further into the world of C++; it is not a C++ wrapper on top of ARM CMSIS, but a completely new design in C++, with several C APIs as wrappers on top of the native C++ APIs.

 ## Components